scott2000/answerset/answerset/config.md

 hyphens (`-`), but you can put any characters between the quotes to ignore them instead.
 If you don't want to ignore any characters, don't put anything between the quotes (like `""`).

+## Numeric Comparison Factor

+This option sets how close to the correct answer numbers need to be for them to be considered almost correct.
+For instance, if set to 1.0 (the default), then the numbers must match exactly in numeric value to be accepted.

+If set to 1.25, then if the correct answer is `x`, any number between `x/1.25` and `x*1.25` will be accepted.
+Answers within this range will be shown in yellow by default to indicate that they are not exactly correct.
+You may also use the reciprocal of the factor, so a factor of 0.8 would be exactly equivalent to a factor of 1.25.

+If this option is set to 0, then numeric comparisons will be disabled entirely, meaning that numbers will be compared as strings of digits only.